Using satellite data, scientists at the Niels Bohr Institute have observed the shape of glaciers just below the surface of Mars.

 Using radar measurements from the NASA satellite, Mars Reconnaissance Orbiter, researchers have been able to determine that is water ice.
 But how thick was the ice and do they resemble glaciers on Earth?

-A group of researchers at the Niels Bohr Institute have now calculated this using radar observations combined with ice flow modelling.
+A group of researchers at the Niels Bohr Institute have now calculated this using radar observations combined with ice flow modeling.

 “We have looked at radar measurements spanning ten years back in time to see how thick the ice is and how it behaves.
 A glacier is after all a big chunk of ice and it flows and gets a form that tells us something about how soft it is.
 We then compared this with how glaciers on Earth behave and from that we have been able to make models for the ice flow,” explains Nanna Bjornholt Karlsson, a postdoc at the Center for Ice and Climate at the Niels Bohr Institute at the University of Copenhagen.